bkomuves/hash-circuits/README.md

 TODO
 ----

-- implement more variations of SHA2
 - more detailed tests for the individual components (permutation, compression, etc)
+- more comprehensive testing (using the reference implementations)
 - implement reference Poseidon2 for general parameter settings
 - implement the original Poseidon
 - test the R1CS equations (if possible in practice)